Aichi D3A: Operational history

-Before the Indian Ocean raid, the established doctrine regarding attacks against ships was to arm all D3A1 dive bombers with semi-AP bombs.
+Prior to the Indian Ocean raid, the established doctrine regarding attacks against ships was to arm all D3A1 dive bombers with semi-AP bombs.
 On 5 April 1942, an IJN carrier force attacked Colombo on Ceylon with half of its complement, while the other half was kept in reserve for strikes against ships.
 Since a second strike against Colombo was deemed necessary, the dive bombers of the reserve force were rearmed from semi-AP bombs to land bombs.
 When British heavy cruisers were spotted soon afterwards, the reserve force was sent with a portion of D3A1 dive bombers armed with land bombs.
 In the subsequent attack, land bombs unintentionally proved very effective in suppressing the anti-aircraft fire from the ships.
 As a result, the doctrine was modified in order to intentionally equip the first few D3A1 dive bombers with land bombs.
 This new method was already implemented for the attack that sank just four days later, and continued to be used from then on.

 During 1942, dive bombing attacks by carrier-based D3A1 and D3A2 bombers significantly contributed to sinking of three US fleet carriers: Lexington at the Battle of the Coral Sea, Yorktown at the Battle of Midway and Hornet at the Battle of the Santa Cruz Islands.
 In addition, they damaged the carrier Enterprise both at the Battle of the Eastern Solomons and at the Battle of the Santa Cruz Islands.
 Besides carrier-based units, D3A dive bombers also operated from land bases during the Solomon Islands campaign, where they participated in the Guadalcanal campaign, Operation I-Go, Operation SE and Operation RO, and during the New Guinea campaign, where they participated in the Battle of Milne Bay and Battle of Buna–Gona.
 The main land-based unit to operate D3A dive bombers during these campaigns and battles was the 2nd/582nd Air Group.
+D3A bombers were among the forerunners of the Japanese air superiority sweeps across New Guinea and the Solomons (Operation I, Operation Y) in April 1943, and on attacks against Milne Bay and Port Moresby some were armed with 20mm cannons.

 During the course of the war, D3A dive bombers often combined their attacks upon enemy warships with the IJN Nakajima B5N Kate torpedo bomber; consequently enemy vessels were often sunk by a combination strike of bombs and torpedoes.
 However, there were occasions when just the D3As made the attacks, or at least scored the sinking hits.
-Discounting the Pearl Harbor strike, which also used the B5N for level bombing and torpedo attacks, D3A dive bombers were credited with sinking the following Allied warships (partial list):
+Discounting the Pearl Harbor strike, which also used the B5N for level bombing and torpedo attacks, D3A dive bombers were credited with directly sinking the following Allied warships (partial list):